hypertidy/silicate/README.md

     are only implicit relations of object to vertices, with a nested list of edge indexes

+The models `PATH0` and `ARC0` are in-development.
+By analogy to `SC0` they will be composed of two tables, `object` and `vertex` with nested structural-index tables on `object` holding the path and arc indexes that are row numbers of `vertex`.
+It’s not clear yet if this vertex table should be de-duplicated.

 Earlier versions included a mix of these models, and the definitions have changed many times.
 Still a work-in-progress.